-The House Martin is a summer migrant to the UK from its wintering grounds in Africa.
-It is a smallish bird with a glossy blue-black back and pure white underparts and distinct white rump.
-It has a forked tail but doesn’t have the long streamers that a swallow has – and the lack of these, along with the white rump, is the best way to tell the House Martin from a Swallow at a glance when in flight.
-For bird lovers it is a thrill and privilege to have House Martins build nests under the eaves of their house, but for non-bird-lovers it is, sadly, often anything but, with the mess the birds create often resulting in the destruction of nests – something which is illegal if the nest is being built or is in use.
+The House martin is a summer migrant to the UK from its wintering grounds in Africa, arriving back on our shores during April – though some birds will arrive late March.
+House martins are a smallish bird with a glossy blue-black back and pure white underparts and distinct white rump.
+House martins have a forked tail but don’t have the long streamers that an adult Swallow has – and the lack of these, along with the white rump, is the best way to tell a House martin from a Swallow at a glance when in flight.
+For bird lovers it is a thrill and privilege to have House martins build nests under the eaves of their house, but for non-bird-lovers it is, sadly, often anything but, with the mess the birds create often resulting in the destruction of nests – something which is illegal if the nest is being built or is in use.

 00:00 / 00:00

-The House Martin’s nest is a rounded half-cup which is constructed of mud and some plant material, then lined with feathers and soft grass.
-The nest takes the birds up to 10 days to build, and is located under the eaves of a house or other building, or, less commonly in the UK, under a ledge on a cliff face.
+The House martin’s nest is a rounded half-cup which is constructed of mud and some plant material, then lined with feathers and soft grass.
+The nest takes House martins up to 10 days to build, and is located under the eaves of a house or other building, or, less commonly in the UK, under a ledge on a cliff face.
 Often existing nests from a previous season will be repaired and reused.
-Both sexes build the nest, incubate the eggs and feed the young.
-There are normally two broods per season with a clutch size of four to five eggs, though occasionally a third brood is attempted which may result in the young birds not leaving the nest until October.
-Some pairs will nest in isolation, with other forming colonies of up to 30 pairs.
-Artificial nest will also be used, and the provision of these can encourage a colony to form.
+Both male and female House martins build the nest, incubate the eggs and feed the young.
+House martins normally have two broods per season with a clutch size of four to five eggs, though occasionally a third brood is attempted which may result in the young birds not leaving the nest until October.
+Some pairs of House martin will nest in isolation, with other forming colonies of up to 30 pairs.
+Artificial nests for House martins will also be used, and the provision of these can encourage a colony to form.

-Overall, the population trend in the UK is one of slight decline and hence why the species is now listed as amber status.
-However, this decline has largely been from SE England, and in other parts of the UK – e.g. Northern Ireland and NE Scotland – there has actually been an increase in numbers.
+Overall, the population trend in the UK for House martins is one of decline, and hence why the species is now listed as amber status.
+In fact, House martins in the UK declined by 37% between 1995 and 2020.
+However, this decline has largely been in England, and in other parts of the UK – e.g. Northern Ireland and NE Scotland – there has actually been an increase in numbers.

-This is a highly entertaining species to watch, and be it building its nest to hunting flying insects as part of a large flock – which will often include Sand Martins and Swallows – in the very late summer.
-An especially interesting behaviour has been recorded, and this is that young from the first brood may help feed the young still in the nest on the second brood – and the third brood when this more occasionally takes place.
+House martins are a highly entertaining species to watch, and be it building their nests to hunting flying insects as part of a large flock – which will often include Sand martins and Swallows – in the very late summer.
+An especially interesting behaviour has been recorded, and this is that young House martins from the first brood may help feed the young still in the nest on the second brood – and the third brood when this occasionally takes place.

-The diet is entirely flying insects caught on the wing.
+The diet of the House martin is entirely flying insects caught on the wing.

 Frequently Asked Questions